C-Birdwell/React_19-Typescript-Boilerplate/README.md

-# React 19 Typescript Boilerplate :gift:
+# :globe_with_meridians: React 19 Typescript Boilerplate

 A React 19 boilerplate built in Typescript.
 This boilerplate serves the foundation of any project requiring a React Frontend.
 This boilerplate was created by **Colin Andrew Birdwell** for personal and professional use.
 Please feel free to use the entirety or parts of this project for your own use.